alexandremenif/gitbucket-mirror-plugin/README.md

 Download the jar file from the
 [release page](https://github.com/alexandremenif/gitbucket-mirror-plugin/releases)
-and copy it to the plugins repository of your [Gitbucket](https://gitbucket.github.io/) instance (`$GITBUCKET_HOME/plugins`).
+and copy it under the plugins directory of your [Gitbucket](https://gitbucket.github.io/) instance (`$GITBUCKET_HOME/plugins`).

 ## Usage